nikitavoloboev/data/docs/life/success.md

 Success comes from [not giving up](https://twitter.com/harryhurst/status/1446523998943150083), doing what you love & [sharing what you learned](https://twitter.com/NavalismHQ/status/1539192654264782849).

-I found writing down some [rules](../focusing/rules.md) for myself in how I lead my [life](life.md) helped me greatly to move fast and in right directions.
+I found writing down some [rules](../focusing/rules.md) for myself in how I lead my [life](life.md) helped me greatly to move fast by making [right decisions](../psychology/decision-making.md).

+I do my best to try as many [ideas](../ideas/ideas.md) I find interesting and learn from each one.

 ## Notes